koding/koding/README.gitlab.markdown

   - Service endpoints for importing/executing stacks from GitLab to Koding (`Run/Try on IDE (Koding)` buttons on GitLab Projects, Issues, MRs)

-As it's pointed out before you will need a public access to this machine that you've installed Koding and GitLab on it.
+As it's pointed out before, you will need public access to this machine that you've installed Koding and GitLab on.
 Better to use a domain but a static IP is also fine.

-For IP based installation you can use `xip.io` service which is free and provides DNS resolution to IP based requests like following;
+For IP based installation you can use [xip.io](https://xip.io) service which is free and provides DNS resolution to IP based requests like following;

   - 127.0.0.1.xip.io              -> resolves to 127.0.0.1
   - foo.bar.baz.127.0.0.1.xip.io  -> resolves to 127.0.0.1
   - and so on...

-We'll need a domain for Koding's application part which is using subdomains for team names; `foo.127.0.0.1.xip.io` requests for a running koding instance on `127.0.0.1` server will be handled as `foo` team requests.
+As Koding needs subdomains for team names; `foo.127.0.0.1.xip.io` requests for a running koding instance on `127.0.0.1` server will be handled as `foo` team requests.

 ### GitLab Side